TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 - HorizontalLineThickness: How thick in pixels SL, TP, and Limit lines are drawn with.
 - ManageAllPositions: By default is set to false which will only manage positions that have been opened by the EA's MagicNumber.
 If set to true, will manage all positions on a symbol.

+### Risk Management Panel
+- Open Trade: Will default to market execution unless Limit Line is clicked first.
+The order is placed with TP and SL parameters set to the levels of the TP Line (Green Line) and the SL Line (Red line).
+Both of these lines can be double clicked and moved by the user to the desired price.
+- Buy Lines: Creates TP and SL Lines in the buy orientation based on TPPips and SLPips set by the user.
+- Destroy Lines: Removes TP and SL line from chart, so that the user may not accidentally place or modify an order.
+- Close Positions: Closes all open positions on the market.
+- Set TP: Modifies the take profit level of existing trades on the symbol to the price at the TP Line (Green Line).
+- Limit Line: Creates a white line which is where the limit order will be placed.
+- Sell Line: Creates TP and SL Lines in the sell orientation based on TPPips and SLPips set by the user.
+- Protect: Moves stop loss to break even on all positions of the current symbol.
+This will disable AutoProtect.
+- Close Limit: Closes all open limit orders on the market.
+- Set SL: Modifies the take profit level of existing trades on the symbol to the price at the SL Line (Red Line).

 # TyphooN's Multi Timeframe MA Bull/Bear Power Indicator (MTF_MA)
 - Plots 200 SMA lines across all timeframes M1 -> W1 onto the chart.
 M1 -> M5 are Orange coloured lines.
 M15 -> M30 are Tomato coloured lines.
 H1 -> W1 timeframes are Magenta coloured lines.
 The colours used are easily visible in contrast to the colours used in the supporting indicators.
 - Bear Power and Bull Power are based on a scoring system which scores several SMA crossovers across all timeframes M1 -> W1 (Total Power is always 99.9999 which rounds up to 100).
 M1 -> M15 signals are worth 0.6666 points,  M30-> H1 are worth 1.5 points, and H4 -> W1 are worth 5 points.
 The MA crossovers used are 200 SMA (price above or below the MA line), Death/Golden Cross (50/200 SMA), 100/200 SMA cross, 20/50 SMA cross, and 10/20 SMA cross.